IonutParau/vx_standard_format/NEXT_STANDARD.md

 - `balanced_enemy`, an enemy that when killed becomes a weak enemy
 - `player`, a push cell that can be moved by WASD, where W makes it go up, A makes it go to the left, D makes it go to the right, S makes it go down.
 - `rotational_player`, like `player`, but the directions it moves in.
 A rotation of 0 makes it go just like `player`.

+# Standardized Properties

+Properties are special parts of a cell's data.

+There are some properties standardized for all cells (though may not be implemented in all remakes):
+- `@__color`, this should be a string containing the hexadecimal of an RGBA color.